quiltingcode/happening-react-frontend/TESTING.md

 ![EsLint Errors](images/eslint-errors.jpg)

 The majority of the errors were caused due to the automatic import of 'react' into each js file, where in many in the end it is not used.
 I removed all of these imports, which left 9 errrors remaining.
-These 9 errors were caused by undefined variables in the jest test files.
+These 9 errors were caused by undefined variables in the jest test files, which I am ignoring as they are only test files.

 ### Resolved